-There is a lot of data analysis software out there.
-This article is designed to help you understand the most common data analysis software available, and will help you gain the skills you will need to land an entry level data analysis position.
+Explore different data analysis software applications and the skills you need to land an entry level data analysis position.

 Today, there is more data than ever.
-In fact, according to research conducted by Statista, the global volume of data created, captured, copied, and consumed is projected to reach 181 zettabytes by 2025 [1].
-That’s a lot of data that’s going to need to be sorted, cleaned, analyzed, and visualized.
+In fact, according to research conducted by Statista, the global volume of data created, captured, copied, and consumed is projected to reach 394 zettabytes by 2028 [1].
+There’s a lot of data to be sorted, cleaned, analyzed, and visualized.

-Just as there is a lot of data, so too is there a lot of software and tools available to work with it Cloud-based data warehouses store huge amounts of business data.
+There are many software applications and tools available.
+Cloud-based data warehouses store huge amounts of business data.
 Some programs are specially designed for data modeling, and software visualizes data in bright colors and diagrams.
-Faced with such an overwhelming choice, many inevitably wonder where they should start.

 Excel’s simplicity and versatility make it a powerful data analysis tool suitable for managing, sorting, filtering, cleaning, analyzing, and visualizing data.
 If you’re just starting out in data science, you should consider learning more about Excel to prepare for your future career.